GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Digital Recordkeeping & Traceability System Design for IFA v6
+Digital Recordkeeping & Traceability System Design for GLOBALG.A.P.
+IFA

 -

-What It Is: A review and redesign of your records and traceability flows to fit IFA v6 into practical digital tools or farm management software.
+What It Is: A review and redesign of your records and traceability flows to fit GLOBALG.A.P.
+IFA into practical digital tools or farm management software.

 -